Andriy15/Andriy15/README.md

 ## Introduction

-Hello, amazing humans of the internet! 👋 I'm [Your Name], a passionate front-end developer who loves crafting delightful user experiences.
+Hello, amazing humans of the internet! 👋 I'm Andrii, a passionate front-end developer who loves crafting delightful user experiences.
 Welcome to my portfolio, where I showcase my creativity and technical skills.
 Here, you'll find some exciting projects, code samples, skills, and ways to connect with me.

 ## Projects